-South Sudan has been subjected to a devastating civil war for six years.
+South Sudan has been subjected to a devastating civil war for seven years.
 Nearly 7 million people, or 60% of the population, are at permanent risk of famine.

 ©WFP George Fominyen